-- Science GCSE entries may be 2 or 3 GCSEs; either combined science or three separate sciences; - Pathway Subjects currently offered are: Art, Business Studies, Computing, Creative iMedia, Design and Technology, Drama, Food Preparation and Nutrition, French, German, Geography, History, Music, BTEC Sport, Spanish, Textile Design; - An Alternative Curriculum option is now available in two blocks.
-This varies year on year depending on the needs of the students in Years 8 and 9.
-See section 4 for details
+- Science GCSE entries may be 2 or 3 GCSEs; either combined science or three separate sciences; - Students taking 3 GCSEs in Science will take "Triple Science" as their option in Pathway Block A to ensure they have sufficient curriculum time.
+All other subjects in block A are EBaac subjects to encourage students to take a broad and balanced curriculum; - Pathway Subjects currently offered are: Art & Design, Business Studies, Computing, Creative iMedia, Design and Technology, Drama, Food Preparation and Nutrition, French, German, Geography, History, Music, Sport & Coaching Principles, Spanish, Textile Design; - An Alternative Curriculum option is currently available in block A. The school is planning to develop and improve its alternative curriculum offer.
+See section 4 for details; - Please note that the school is compliant with Section 48 requirement for Religious Education at Key Stages 3 & 4.